eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 ```

 Optionally, you can use the build-all option to get the coverage for extensions like DDS or the C-Binding.
-The -c flag indicates that you want to have a coverage report, and you can pass there the needed test level.
-Per default the test level is set to `all`.
+The -c flag indicates that you want to generate a coverage report and requires you to pass the test level.
+By default the test level is set to `all`.

 ```bash
 ./tools/iceoryx_build_test.sh clean debug build-all -c unit
 ```

 **NOTE**
-iceoryx needs to be built as static library for working with gcov flags.
-The script does it automatically.
+iceoryx needs to be built as static library to work with gcov flags.
+The script does this automatically.

 The flag `-c unit` is for generating only reports for unit tests.
 In the script `tools/scripts/lcov_generate.sh`, the initial scan,
 filtering and report generation is done automatically.

 All reports are stored locally in build/lcov as html report (index.html).
-In GitHub, we are using [Codecov](https://about.codecov.io) for a general reporting of the code coverage.
+In GitHub, we are using [Codecov](https://about.codecov.io)
+for general reporting of the code coverage.
+Codecov gives a brief overview of the code coverage and
-Codecov gives a brief overview of the code coverage and also indicates in Pull-Requests if newly added code is not covered by tests.
+also indicates in Pull-Requests if newly added code is not covered by tests.
+If you want to see
-If you want to see detailed html reports for specific Pull-Requests or branches, you can check [here](https://app.codecov.io/gh/eclipse-iceoryx/iceoryx/).
+detailed html reports for specific Pull-Requests or branches, you can check [here](https://app.codecov.io/gh/eclipse-iceoryx/iceoryx/).

 ## Legal & Compliance